Collision in Korea

 Retired boxer Muhammad Ali was the event's guest of honor.
 NJPW's Hidekazu Tanaka was the ring announcer for the show, while Masao Tayama and Tiger Hattori refereed the matches.
 Commentary for the WCW pay-per-view presentation of the event was provided by Eric Bischoff, Mike Tenay, and Kazuo Ishikawa.

-As of 2022, the event is one of the few WCW PPVs not available for streaming on the WWE Network.
-Collision in Korea was one of the topics covered in the third season of Vice TV's Dark Side of the Ring in May 2021.
+As of 2023, the event is one of the few WCW PPVs not available for streaming on the WWE Network.
+Collision in Korea is one of the topics covered in the third season of Vice TV's Dark Side of the Ring in May 2021.